wikfeldt/julia-for-scicomp/content/20-min-to-julia.rst

 3. `Pluto.jl <https://github.com/fonsp/Pluto.jl>`_

-   Pluto offers a similar notebook experience to Jupyter, but apart from being *interactive* it's also *reactive* - changing and rerunning a code cell automatically updates all cells that depend on it.
+   Pluto offers a similar notebook experience to Jupyter, but in contrast to Jupyter
-   Pluto also doesn't have any hidden workspace state - removing a code cell defining a variable makes that variable undefined.
+   Pluto understands global references between cells, and reactively re-evaluates cells affected by a code change.

 4. Juno or VSCode